canonical/netplan/doc/netplan.md

 ``gateway4``, ``gateway6`` (scalar)

+:   Deprecated, see ``Default routes``.
-:   Set default gateway for IPv4/6, for manual address configuration.
-This
-    requires setting ``addresses`` too.
+    Set default gateway for IPv4/6, for manual address configuration.
+This requires setting ``addresses`` too.
 Gateway IPs must be in a form recognized by **``inet_pton``**(3).
-There should only be a single gateway set in your global config, to make it unambiguous.
+There should only be a single gateway per IP address family set in your global config, to make it unambiguous.
     If you need multiple default routes, please define them via ``routing-policy``.

     Example for IPv4: ``gateway4: 172.16.0.1``
     Example for IPv6: ``gateway6: "2001:4::1"``